vuejs/docs/src/guide/migration/migration-build.md

 `@vue/compat` (aka "the migration build") is a build of Vue 3 that provides configurable Vue 2 compatible behavior.

-The migration build runs in Vue 2 mode by default - most public APIs behave exactly like Vue 2, with only [a few exceptions](#known-limitations).
+The migration build runs in Vue 2 mode by default - most public APIs behave exactly like Vue 2, with only a few exceptions.
 Usage of features that have changed or been deprecated in Vue 3 will emit runtime warnings.
-A feature's compatibility can be enabled/disabled on a per-component basis.
+A feature's compatibility can also be enabled/disabled on a per-component basis.

 ### Intended Use Cases

-- Upgrading a Vue 2 application to Vue 3 (with limitations)
+- Upgrading a Vue 2 application to Vue 3 (with [limitations](#known-limitations))
-- Migrate a library to support Vue 3
+- Migrating a library to support Vue 3
 - For experienced Vue 2 developers who have not tried Vue 3 yet, the migration build can be used in place of Vue 3 to help learn the difference between versions.

 ### Known Limitations